 Do not engage with offers that are too good to be true

-Do not send any advance payment
+Do not send any payments in advance

-Check for extensive grammar mistake
+Check for extensive grammar mistakes

 It is normal to spot a few grammar mistakes in a typical Craigslist ad you’ve found through Allofcraigs.
 It is, however, not typical for an ad to have at least three grammar, spelling, or punctuation errors in every sentence.
 If a seller cannot spell correctly and offers significant discounts, they’re probably trying to scam you.
 This is especially prevalent with car ads, for some reason.